Second Series

 Imagination is a fundamental aspect of human cognition and of our experience of the world.
 What is the role of this process when we encounter a work of art?
 We will discuss how scientists and researchers in the humanities theorise this concept.

-Due to a technical issue, the recoding of this session is not available.
+Due to a technical issue, the recording of this session is not available.
 Please contact the organisers if you are interested in receiving written notes of this seminar.

 Seminar 9: Fashion